 Oyster Resources: Sources of oysters that provide natural and cultural benefits to humans.
-These sources can come from the wild or from aquaculture (see ecosystem services).
-The responsible management of oyster resources for present-day needs and future generations requires integrated approaches that are place-based, embrace systems thinking, and incorporate the social, economic, and environmental considerations of sustainability.
+These sources can come from the wild or from aquaculture.
+The responsible management of oyster resources requires integrated approaches that incorporate the social, economic, and environmental considerations of sustainability.